rayjialin/Multipeer-Selfie/README.md

 ### To-Dos
 - ~~Allow user to go back to home screen to reset camera role and remote roles~~
-- ~~Currently the photo is saved to remote devices' photo album, and a thumbnail is displayed on remote devices' bottom right screen, user should be able to tap on the thumbnail to bring up the image in full screen mode with editing functionality, and user should be able to manually save the photo there by press and hold on the photo for 2 seconds~~ pending: add editing functionality
+- ~~Currently the photo is saved to remote devices' photo album, and a thumbnail is displayed on remote devices' bottom right screen, user should be able to tap on the thumbnail to bring up the image in full screen mode with editing functionality, and user should be able to manually save the photo there by press and hold on the photo for 1 second~~ ~~pending: add editing functionality~~
-- Add file transfer progress bar if remote control device is receiving a file
+- ~~Add file transfer progress bar if remote control device is receiving a file~~ added loading animation on screen while image is passing from camera device
 - ~~Make a more aesthetically pleasing UI~~
 - Share your newly taken photos on Facebook and Twitter using UIActivityViewController
 - Allow the recording and sharing of video clips